Equation-of-state-informed pulse profile modeling: Discussion and future work

 \subsubsection{PSR J0437-4715}

-For PSR J0437-4715, the inferred masses for all three models are again nearly identical, with the mass posteriors largely prior-dominated and corresponding KL divergences around 0.1.
+For PSR J0437-4715, the inferred masses for all three models are again nearly identical, with the mass posteriors largely prior dominated and corresponding KL divergences around 0.1.
 Similar to PSR J0740+6620, this is expected given the highly informative mass prior from radio timing.

 Concerning the radius, the credible interval obtained with the CS-informed prior overlaps with the EOS-agnostic result from \citet{Choudhury2024-J0437} at the 68\% level, while the PP-informed prior only overlaps at the 95\% level, as shown in Fig.~\ref{fig:corner_J0437}.
 In both EOS-informed prior runs, the radius posterior is concentrated around the peak of the corresponding prior.
-However, for both the radius and the compactness posteriors, the data are clearly informative with KL divergences between 0.57 and 0.85, although the prior still contributes significantly.
+However, for both the radius and the compactness posteriors, the data are clearly informative with KL divergences between 0.28 and 0.66, although the prior still contributes significantly.
 The EOS-agnostic model yields KL divergences of about 1.6 for both radius and compactness, indicating a substantial information gain from the data.

-It is notable, however, that the CS- and PP-informed $M–R$ prior runs yield significantly different geometric solutions than the one obtained in the EOS-agnostic run of \citet{Choudhury2024-J0437}.
+It is notable, however, that the CS- and PP-informed $M–R$ prior runs yield significantly different geometric solutions from the one obtained in the EOS-agnostic run of \citet{Choudhury2024-J0437}.
 In particular, the secondary dual temperature hot region is closer to the south pole in the EOS-informed runs, with the superseding hot spot smaller and hotter than in the EOS-agnostic case.
 This difference arises because the additional $M–R$ constraints imposed by the EOS models during the PPM stage guide the sampler to explore this region of the parameter space more thoroughly.
 These solutions are sufficiently well separated in parameter space from those of the EOS-agnostic runs that we can consider them to be a separate mode.

-\subsubsection{Statistical Properties of PSR J0437-4715's Geometry}
+\subsubsection{Statistical properties of PSR J0437-4715's geometry}

 Before discussing the physical properties of the newly identified geometric mode, we first discuss its statistical properties.
 In this regard, the maximum likelihood and evidence values from the CS- and PP-informed prior runs are significantly higher than those obtained in the EOS-agnostic analysis from \citet{Choudhury2024-J0437}, with the CS-informed run yielding slightly larger values than the PP-informed run.
 To determine which mode is formally preferred in a statistical sense, however, requires both modes to be fully explored within the same converged run using the same prior.